What makes this film worth watching? See All Reviews

 A masterpiece on many levels.
 Keaton's physicality, the acrobat posing as a stunmblebum, is truly amazing.

-Steven Spielberg, Johnny Depp, John Woo, Luc Besson, Bruce Willis, Brett Ratner, Jackie Chan and a whole bunch of other hotshots should build a giant marble statue of Buster Keaton and his Choo Choo Train.
-This is the prototype for the modern action-adventure comedy.
+All the hotshot action filmmakers and stars out there need to get together and build a giant marble statue of Buster Keaton and his Choo Choo Train.
+"The General" is more than a great comedy; it's a great chase film.
+In some ways, this is the prototype for the modern action-adventure comedy.
 Decades before the formula became processed junk food at the multiplex, Keaton engineered a high-energy chase movie that smoothly fuses the irreverent with the epic.
 “The General” keeps rolling along, entertaining generations of audiences, and it shows no sign of slowing down.

 Didn't think I would enjoy a "silent film".
 However, I was very pleasantly surprised by how much I enjoyed the film and the sense of humor of Keaton.
 Although it showed the South and Keaton as the victors, as a Northerner or "damn Yankee" I still rooted for the Railroad engineer and his exploits.